You can explore and download all the answers you collect in the Responses section of the Results panel.

 4. Change which question you are viewing responses to by selecting the question from the drop-down list.

 5. Delete selected responses by ticking the box next to a response and hitting the Delete button.

-6. Download the data in spreadsheet format as an XLS (Excel) or CSV file.
+6. Download the data in spreadsheet format as an XLSX (Excel) or CSV file.
 Click on the ‘Download all responses’ button.

 You can download a selection of the responses by choosing which ones you want to save then clicking ‘Download’.

 Now select which file format you want the data saved in and click the ‘Download’ button.

 Thanks to our Google Sheets integration, you can send typeform responses to a Google Sheet of your choosing.
 Full information is available in this Help Center article.

 What’s all this other information in my responses?